Random perturbation of low rank matrices: Improving classical bounds: Overview and outline

 Applying the concentration property \eqref{eq:concentration}, we see that $\sigma_1' > \sigma_1 - t$ with probability at least $1 - C_1 \exp(- c_1 t^{\gamma})$.
 As $\delta := \sigma_1 - \sigma_2$, we in fact observe that

 Thus, if $\delta$ is sufficiently large, we have (say) $\sigma_1' - \sigma_2 \geq \delta/2$ with high probability.

 In Section \ref{sec:proof}, we will again apply the concentration property to obtain upper bounds for terms of the form $v_k E v_j'$.
-At the end of Section \ref{sec:proof}, we combine these bounds to complete the proof of Theorems \ref{thm:main}, \ref{thm:general}, \ref{thm:subspace} and \ref{thm:probweyl}.
+At the end of Section \ref{sec:proof}, we combine these bounds to complete the proof of Theorems \ref{thm:main}, \ref{thm:subspace}, \ref{thm:general}, and \ref{thm:probweyl}.
 In Section \ref{sec:concentration}, we discuss the $(C_1,c_1,\gamma)$-concentration property (Definition \ref{def:concentration}).
 In particular, we generalize some previous results obtained by the second author in \cite{V}.
 Finally, in Section \ref{section:app}, we present some applications of our main results.

-Among others, our results seem useful for matrix recovery problems.
+Singular subspace perturbation bounds are applicable to a wide variety of problems.
+For instance, \cite{CZ} discuss several applications of these bounds to high-dimensional statistics including high dimensional clustering, canonical correlation analysis (CCA), and matrix recovery.
+In Section \ref{section:app}, we show how our results can be applied to the matrix recovery problem.
 The general matrix recovery problem is the following. $A$ is a large matrix.
 However, the matrix $A$ is unknown to us.
 We can only observe its noisy perturbation $A+E$, or in some cases just a small portion of the perturbation.
 Our goal is to reconstruct $A$ or estimate an important parameter as accurately as possible from this observation.
 Furthermore, several problems from combinatorics and theoretical computer science can also be formulated in this setting.
 Special instances of the matrix recovery problem have been investigated by many researchers using spectral techniques and combinatorial arguments in ingenious ways \cite{AM, AK, AKS,AzarMc,CCS,CP,CR,CRT,CT,Cest, DGP, KMO,KMO2,Krank,KLT,Kucera,MHT,Mc,NW,RVsamp}.

 We propose the following simple analysis: if $A$ has rank $r$ and $1 \le j \le r$, then the projection of $A+E$ on the subspace $V'$ spanned by the first $j$ singular vectors of $A+E$ is close to the projection of $A+E$ onto the subspace $V$ spanned by the first $j$ singular vectors of $A$, as our new results show that $V$ and $V'$ are very close.
 Moreover, we can also show that the projection of $E$ onto $V$ is typically small.
 Thus, by projecting $A+E$ onto $V'$, we obtain a good approximation of the rank $j$ approximation of $A$.
 In certain cases, we can repeat the above operation a few times to obtain sufficient information to recover $A$ completely or to estimate the required parameter with high accuracy and certainty.